sheyua/RT-tddft/README.md

 	./configure --with-qepath=[YOUR QE PREFIX]
 	make build

+#* RT-tddft README

+This repository simulate how real-time electronic states evolve after unsetting and initial bias voltage between left and right side of a nano-capacity like / nano-junction like structure.

+## Ground State Calculation

+	Biased ground state are computed by the pwscf routine, fictious dipole moment is cancelled with a mirror image of the computational cell. please see the graphene example for how to setup the bias voltage

+## Time Propagation

+	The initial bias voltage can be unset with a linear decay form.
+Time integration is carried out with the following schemes which all strictly conserve the charge:

+		'CN'    : Crank-Nicolson, O(dt^2) local error, unconditionally stable 'CN2'   : second order Crank-Nicolson, O(dt^3) local error
+		'CN-mid': second order Crank-Nicolson, O(dt^3) local error

+	The integration schemes are driven by two different linear solvers:

+		'itsolver': Iterative solver
+		'cgsolver': Conjugate Gradient square solver, implemented by Xiaofeng Qian at MIT

 #* Quantum Espresso README

 This is the distribution of the Quantum ESPRESSO suite of codes (ESPRESSO: